Your Dedicated Workers’ Comp Attorneys

 - Pay attention to your body.

-As a workers’ comp lawyer in NY can confirm, it’s important to listen to your body when you return to work.
+As any legal professional can confirm, it’s important to listen to your body when you return to work.
 If you feel pain or fatigue, don’t hesitate to take a break.
 You don’t want to push your body past its limits.

 - Don’t be afraid to ask for help.